 Introduction

 Nowadays dietary supplements are occasionally labelled gastro-resistant.
 Often the question arises what does gastro-resistant mean and what is it good for?
-This blog will give more insight into gastro-resistant supplements and their benefits.
+This blog will give more insight into gastro-resistant supplements and their technical characteristics.

 Gastro-resistance